 Dual nationals who hold one of the listed nationalities above will also be exempt.
 This is not based on country of residence, but nationality only.

 The Staff Immigration Team (SIT) will work with Department, Faculty and College colleagues to identify if the individual will need to obtain an ATAS certificate.
-If this is required a template letter and guidance will be provided by SIT.
+If this is required a template letter will need to be issued to the visitor.

 Failure to obtain a required ATAS certificate will prevent the visit from commencing.
 Applying in good time and before travelling to the UK is strongly recommended.